geopm/geopm/service/docs/source/geopmlaunch.1.rst

                           option will override any value currently set in the environment.
 See the :ref:`ENVIRONMENT section of
                           geopm(7)<geopm.7:Environment>`.
---geopm-agent agent   Specify the Agent type.
-The Agent defines the control
+--geopm-agent agent   .. _geopm-agent option:

-                      algorithm used by the GEOPM runtime.
+                      Specify the Agent type.
+The Agent defines the control algorithm used by the GEOPM runtime.
 Available agents
                       are: "monitor" (default if option not specified; enables profiling features only), "power_balancer" (optimizes